 With two children, Harry also needed to earn some money!
 He taught at a Special School, worked for a charity that provided hand tools to cooperatives in Africa.
 Moving to Abergavenny, Harry became Monmouthshire's Director for Gwent Association of Voluntary Organisations, working to build the capacity of voluntary organisations.

 Harry was the Head of the Wales office of the Charity Commission for 12 years, providing regulatory advice to some of the largest charities in England and Wales.
-Now retired, he is vice-chair of Welsh Refugee Council, involved in Just Food Abergavenny and actively walking the Cambrian Way.
+Now retired, he is Chair of Welsh Refugee Council, involved in Just Food Abergavenny and actively walking the Cambrian Way.